8rz-G/InventoryManagment.Web/README.md

-#I nventory Management Web Application
+# Inventory Management Web Application
 This is an ASP.NET Core MVC application that helps manage inventory items such as departments, displays, hardware models, laptops, producers, and users.

 ### Features